riversdark/riversdark.github.io/content/post/lgts.md

 {{< figure src="/ox-hugo/68557b6266a38902d69dc2513af05743afeca6cd.png" >}}

 We don't have numerical overflows, this is good.
 We do have more samples with very large outcomes, but this is to be expected, because we are introducing more model components to the model, and this expands our modeling space and consequently the outcome range.
-What matters here, is that there are no clear patterns to the extreme outcomes, which implies that the extreme outcomes are the natural result of expanding the model space, not that of some malfunctional model component.
+What matters here, is that there are no clear patterns to the extreme outcomes, which implies that the extreme outcomes are the natural result of expanding the model space, not that of some malfunctionaling model component.

 And the prior prediction for local variables